pattonsgirl/CEG3120/Projects/Project5/README.md

 - Update `README.md` in main folder of your repo to include:

-- Container restart script
+- Description of container restart script
-  - what it does
-- Webhook task definition file
-  - what it does
 - Setting up a webhook on the server
   - How you created you own listener
-  - How you installed and are running the [webhook on GitHub](https://github.com/adnanh/webhook)
+  - How you installed the [webhook on GitHub](https://github.com/adnanh/webhook)
+  - How to keep the webhook running if the instance is on
+- Description of Webhook task definition file
-- Setting up a notifier in GitHub or DockerHub
+- Steps to set up a notifier in GitHub or DockerHub

 ### Resources